numbers

 “Anything else?”

-“No fries,” he instructed and looked down at his forearm peeking out from under his t-shirt.
+“No fries,” he instructed looking down at the forearm peeking out from under his t-shirt.

-She smiled thinly and then repeated their order but Jay, unsatisfied, pulled out the menu and was about to instruct another change until Willem cut him off.
+She smiled thinly and then repeated their order but Jay, unsatisfied, pulled out the menu and was about to instruct another change when Willem cut him off.

 “What?”
-Jay replied, his eyes narrowed, but Willem only looked at him with a weary expression that reminded him of his father.
-His face grew hot and reddened as Willem stared, letting the silence grow between them until it was angry.
+Jay replied, his eyes narrowed, but Willem only looked at him with a weary expression that reminded him of his father and he started to feel his face growing red as Willem only stared at him blankly, letting the silence grow between them until it was a roar.

 “We’re good, thanks.”
 Willem said politely.
 The waitress smiled - two tiny dimples forming in her cheeks - and returned to the bar.